-This page describes the responsibilities of the Board and Committees of SCS, reflecting governance changes that went into effect as of January 1, 2017 and has been updated to reflect the addition of a Graduate Student Committee in 2018.
+This page describes the responsibilities of the Board and Committees of SCS, reflecting governance changes that went into effect as of January 1, 2017 and has been updated to reflect the addition of a Graduate Student Committee in 2018, the addition of the Equity Advisor in 2020, and also the dissolution of the Strategic Development Committee and creation of the Gruen Prize Committee in 2020.
 Please note that all committees meet at the Annual Meeting unless otherwise stated.

 Board of Directors

 Board of Directors oversees all Society activities.
 The vice presidents of its six divisions (see below) are all members of the Board as are the President, President-Elect, immediate Past President, two Financial Trustees (the senior of whom is the VP for Resources), and six Directors at large.
 Each of these directors and officers is elected by the membership.
-The Chair of the Strategic Development Committee, who is appointed by the President, and the Executive Director, who is appointed by the Directors, are non-voting members of the Board.
+The Equity Advisor, who is appointed by the President upon approval by the board, and the Executive Director, who is appointed by the Directors, are non-voting members of the Board.
 The Board meets in person three times each year: for 3 to 4 hours at the beginning and the end of each annual meeting in January and for a day and a half in September of each year.
 In addition, the Board meets by conference call for 2 hours each June to review a proposed budget for the next fiscal year and to conduct other pressing business and with the Society's auditor for an hour in December to review the financial statement for the previous fiscal year.
 The VPs and financial trustees have particular portfolios of responsibilities.
 The Directors at large do not have particular responsibilities as regards the Society's divisions but may be asked to serve on ad hoc committees.
 They also conduct with program committee members the first round of abstract review for the annual meeting.

 Committees on Governance and Administration